dubeyPraY/Quantum_solution_to_the_boolean_satisfiability_problem/README.md

 - You may enter your boolean function in the variable "Bfunc" in the second cell and run the notebook.
 - Uncomment the last cell to visualize the quantum circuit generated for the given boolean function.
 - The second last cell shall provide you with the comparision of classical and quantum solutions to the problem and the complexity of the quantum circuit genrated.
-- For the cases where no solution exists, the algorithm will return the complexity as "none" indicating the failure to converge to a solution.
+- For the cases where no solution exists, the algorithm will return the complexity as "None" indicating the failure to converge to a solution.

 ## Overview
 The Boolean Satisfiability Problem (SAT) is a foundational decision problem in computational complexity and mathematical logic.
 Given a Boolean formula composed of variables and logical operators, SAT asks whether there exists an assignment of truth values (TRUE/FALSE) to the variables that makes the entire formula evaluate to TRUE.
 This problem serves as a cornerstone for understanding NP-completeness and has profound implications across computer science and quantum computing.